Collaborate with Team Members

 Collaborate with team members includes the following:

-Discussions in Rally are a collection of conversational comments regarding a specific work item.
+Discussions in CA Agile Central are a collection of conversational comments regarding a specific work item.
 A discussion provides a collaborative forum for all team members to record input, such as issues, customer feedback, observations during development, and other information.

 Discussion summary page

-Each Rally work item has a Discussion summary page.
+Each CA Agile Central work item has a Discussion summary page.

 The discussion summary page displays: